Google Safety Center Redesign

 Building a system that could scale

-With 16+ products and multiple content categories spanning privacy, security, AI, and content safety, the IA challenge was significant.
-I developed a hierarchical framework that organized content into three primary dimensions — Safer by Design, Product Protections, and Safety Settings — giving users multiple intuitive entry points depending on their mindset and intent.
+I developed a framework that organized content into three primary dimensions — Safer by Design, Product Protections, and Safety Settings — giving users intuitive entry points based on their mindset and intent.

 Content Design

-A template for every product story
+A template for every product

 Research & Validation